 Admission to the Media Arts + Practice program does not require extensive digital media experience.
 Instead, our faculty members are looking for creative, inventive students who have a desire to experiment with new tools and platforms.
 Potential MA+P students are those who share an excitement about the creative potential of emerging technologies, especially with regard to storytelling and narrative design.

-Please use your written statements, image assignment and portfolio as an occasion to demonstrate a) your creativity and b) your ability to think critically and innovatively.
+Please use your written statements, image assignment and curated project list as an occasion to demonstrate a) your creativity and b) your ability to think critically and innovatively.
 Incomplete applications, or applications not submitted as requested, cannot be considered.
 View the Media Arts + Practice website here.

 The following items must be submitted to be considered for admission to the Media Arts + Practice B.A. program.